AccessArt & Saatchi Learning

 Using selected artwork from the London Grads 21 exhibition, AccessArt and Saatchi Learning have created a series of resources for use with children aged 6 to 16 to explore how we might look at, make, and reflect upon sculpture.

 The resources below are perfect for you to use in the classroom, gallery or community setting.
-Start with Step 1: Talking about Sculpture, then choose from one of our three projects, and finally end by reflecting upon what you have made.
-And please do share what you make on social media using #AccessArtwithSaatchiLearning
+Start by talking about sculpture, then choose from one of our three projects, and finally end by reflecting upon what you have made.

 How Do We Look At Contemporary Sculpture?

-Step 2.
-What Would You Like To Make?
+Step Two: What Would You Like To Make?

-Make small sculpture inspired by prompt cards, mini-sculptures which “belong to the ground”, or bigger sculptures inspired by your body and the furniture around you!
+Make small sculptures inspired by prompt cards, mini-sculptures which “belong to the ground”, or bigger sculptures inspired by your body and the furniture around you!

 End the session by celebrating what was made!

 Tidy up, present your work in a clean space, and take time to stand back and reflect.
-Questions to trigger an exploration of what you have made and how other people feel about what you have made.
-Read More
+Ask questions to trigger an exploration of what you have made and how other people feel about what you have made.
+Read more

 Social media & sharing icons powered by UltimatelySocial